 Melbourne has some of the highest-quality drinking water in the world.
-Learn how it makes its long journey from forested catchment areas to your tap.
+Learn how it makes its long journey from forested catchment areas to your tap: from collection, storage, treatment to transfer.

 What makes up our water supply network: